atom-haskell/atom-haskell-docs/content/installation/installing-binary-dependencies.md

 cabal install ghc-mod stylish-haskell
 ```

 Now you have ghc-mod and stylish-haskell installed.
 Binary files are in `$HOME/ghc-mod-sandbox/bin`.
-You can add this path to `PATH`, or put full path to **executables** in relevant `ide-haskell` and `haskell-ghc-mod` settings.
+You can add this path to `PATH`, or put full path to **executables** in relevant `ide-haskell` settings and full path to **directory** in `haskell-ghc-mod` 'Additional Path Directories'.

 For example, assuming your `HOME` is `/home/user`:

 * In ide-haskell settings, set 'Stylish Haskell Path' to `/home/user/ghc-mod-sandbox/bin/stylish-haskell`
-* In haskell-ghc-mod settings, set 'Ghc Mod Path' to `/home/user/ghc-mod-sandbox/bin/ghc-mod`
+* In haskell-ghc-mod settings, set 'Additional Path Directories' to `/home/user/ghc-mod-sandbox/bin`

+{{%notice warning%}}
+Avoid setting 'Ghc Mod Path' in `haskell-ghc-mod` settings to anything but `ghc-mod` (i.e. plain executable name) if at all possible.
+Instead, use 'Additional Path Directories'.
+{{%/notice%}}

+{{%notice tip%}}
+'Cabal Sandbox' option will make `haskell-ghc-mod` look for `ghc-mod` executable in the current project's Cabal sandbox first, so *if* using Cabal sandboxes, you can install ghc-mod per-project.
+{{%/notice%}}

 {{%notice warning%}}
 Don't forget to replace `$HOME` with actual path to home directory!
 Atom doesn't expand shell variables in package settings.